Dr Steffie Broer

 In 2012 he co-founded the Network of Wellbeing (www.networkofwellbeing.org) and remains its community projects manager.
 He was a director of the ELC (www.ecologicalland.coop) from 2009-2014 and its Chair from 2012-2014.
 Larch has built and lived in several low impact homes and is delighted to be pursuing his passion for affordable, low impact homes within integrated sustainable communities by working with Bright Green Futures.

-Martin is Bright Green Futures’ business development and communication guru and very good at making us laugh!
-He has extensive commercial experience in events, finance and media.
-Graduating from Bolton University (2001) with a Bsc/BA in Business Studies and Urban Cultural Studies, he has a life long interest in how the global economy impacts society.
-With family in Bath, Martin moved to Bristol in 2012 which lead him to meet Steffie and the Ashley Vale Self Build Site.
+Martin is Bright Green Futures’ business, project and operations manager.
+Graduating from Bolton University (2001) with a Bsc/BA Hons in Business Studies and Urban Cultural Studies, he has a lifelong interest in how the global economy impacts society.

 Pablo is a marketing and communications assistant at Bright Green Futures.
 His role involves working on a variety of projects and tasks, specifically harnessing his writing and design skills.
 Pablo graduated from Oxford Brookes University in 2016 with a Master’s in City and Regional Planning, specialising in urban design.
 He has experience assisting the delivery of regeneration projects with Fareham Borough Council and has worked with his hometown community to help develop their neighbourhood plan.

 Since moving to Bristol in the summer of 2017 he developed a particular interest in self-build, co-housing and sustainable design, having become disillusioned with traditional housing provision in the UK.
 Growing up in generation rent he wants to create sustainable and affordable housing opportunities, and raise living standards and expectations.
 Pablo believes Bright Green Futures’ eco self-build communities can set a leading example and pave the way for future housing developments to follow in their footsteps.